pcbaecker/www-pcbaecker-com/content/posts/how-to-host-a-website-for-free.md

 ![Settings for Github pages](/static/images/github-pages-settings.png)

+Edit: If you override the branch every time like in my case.
+The cname entry for the custom domain will disappear.
+To prevent that, you have to add a file called 'CNAME' in the root directory containing the domain name.

 In order to make requests with the custom domain to github pages you must configure the domain with CNAME entries that point to the original github pages subdomain.

 ![DNS settings on Cloudflare](/static/images/cloudflare-dns-for-github-pages.png)